 - “Betty Radice and the Survival of Classics”, in Women Classical Scholars: Unsealing the Fountain from the Renaissance to Jacqueline de Romilly, ed.
 Rosie Wyles and Edith Hall (OUP, 2016).

-Forthcoming essays include:
+Forthcoming essays and papers include:

 - “Starlight and Electric Light: Seamus Heaney’s Greece”, in Living/Writing: Inner and Outer Landscapes of Irish and Greek Poets, ed.
 Joanna Kruczkowska (Lang)